Metsanpeitto/jest-test_m2_w3/README.md

 - Then you need to decompress it.
 - You will need to have Zip compress file software installed in your computer.
 If you don't have it you can download it from here
   [`https://www.7-zip.org/download.html`](https://www.7-zip.org/download.html)
-- Do double click on the Capstone-1.zip and choose a folder where to place all teh decompressed files.
-- Once you are done decompressing, you can open the created folder.
-- In it you can double click on the index.html file and choose a browser to open it (For example google Chrome Browser).
-- Now you should be able to see the project.
-- Remember to use the mouse to navigate through the website.
-Also you can use the keys 'arrow up' and 'arrow down' of your keyboard to scroll up and down.

 ### Prerequisites